Wilhelm Sasnal: Work

 Sasnal produces pencil drawings, ink drawings, photographs, videos and paintings.
 In his art he employs a variety of media and cultivates a non-uniform practice.

 Sasnal is primarily a painter.
 He paints a wide variety of subjects: More or less banal everyday objects, portraits of historical figures, views of his home town Kraków, snapshots of friends and family members and very often existing images from the internet or mass media are his starting point.
 Other sources include Art Spiegelman's 1973 graphic Holocaust novel Maus, and stills from Claude Lanzmann's 1985 documentary Shoah as source material.
 Even if, over the years, one can make out a number of overarching themes, there are always new paintings that shift the emphases and connections once again.
 The same is true of his painting style.
 His approach is unpredictable and his methods range from graphic reduction and a pointedly two-dimensional, illustration-oriented style to seemingly autonomous gestures with brush and paint.
 Like Neo Rauch, however, Sasnal makes the grip of the Communist era on the post-Communist imagination his subject.

 While painting is still at the centre of Sasnal's work, he has also increasingly turned to photography and film in recent years.
 The video work The Band (2002) was made during a live performance of indie rock band Sonic Youth.
 A 2007 piece is a product many times removed from the 1961 Polish movie on which it is based – a fictionalized account of a historical event in which a railway worker accidentally sold industrial methyl alcohol as vodka, causing widespread illness, blindness and death.
 The 16-mm film projection Untitled (2007) is based on found-footage from the late 1970s of Elvis Presley.
 Swiniopas (Swineherd) (2008), his first ever feature-length film, is an adaptation of an 1842 Hans Christian Andersen fairytale of the same name yet radically deviates from the original.
 Shot in black and white, Sasnal's version is set in bleak, rural Poland.
 It concerns a swineherd who smuggles letters back and forth between a farmer's daughter and her lesbian lover.
 Also in 2008, Sasnal caused controversy in Scotland with his film The Other Church, which focused on the brutal murder of the Polish student Angelika Kluk in Glasgow.
+In 2025, Sasnal released a feature-length film The Assistant - made together with his wife, Anka Sasnal - adapted from the novel The Assistant by Robert Walser.

 Collections

-Sasnal's art work is in collections of such institutions as the Guggenheim Museum, the Saatchi Gallery and Tate Modern in London and Museum of Modern Art in New York.
+Sasnal's art work is in collections of such institutions as the Guggenheim Museum, the Saatchi Gallery and Tate Modern in London, POLIN Museum of the History of Polish Jews, MSN in Warsaw, and Museum of Modern Art in New York.